Juniors, why you should take the SAT & ACT the first time without studying…seriously

 Answer: Studying for the SAT…then 6 months in, realizing you actually prefer the ACT…then studying for the ACT.

-It wasn’t that long ago I was a high school.
-I remember it well.
+It wasn’t that long ago we were a high school. we remember it well.
 Studying for one standardized test was bad enough.
-After all, I had sports to do, video games to play, and friends to hang out with!
+After all, we have sports to do, video games to play, and friends to hang out with!

 But you know what was really, really bad?
 Studying for two tests.

-And that’s exactly what I did.
-And I hated it.
+And that’s exactly what we did.
+And we hated it.

-And, for that reason, I refuse to allow any of my students to follow suit.
+And, for that reason, we refuse to allow any of our students to follow suit.

-In my program, my students are guided onto the path of efficient studying, not “the most studying I can possibly cram into a day”…because, like I said, I want my students to actually enjoy life, while at the same time, improving their college admissions chances.
+In our program, our students are guided onto the path of efficient studying, not “the most studying I can possibly cram into a day”…because, like we said, we want our students to actually enjoy life, while at the same time, improving their college admissions chances.

-If you’re one of my current students reading this, you already know the advice below.
-But for other parents/students reading this, I strongly encourage you to embrace the following advice:
+If you’re one of our current students reading this, you already know the advice below.
+But for other parents/students reading this, we strongly encourage you to embrace the following advice:

-HS Juniors: Sometime in the fall/winter of your junior year (which could be right now for many of you), sign up for one (1) real, live SAT and one (1) real, live ACT and take them both…without studying.
+HS Juniors: Sometime early junior year, sign up for one (1) real, live SAT and one (1) real, live ACT and take them both…without studying.
 Seriously.

-Okay, Jack, I’ve signed up for both tests.
+Okay, I’ve signed up for both tests.
 Now what?

 Take them both.
 Wait for your scores.
 And then assess the following: